-The liver is the largest organ in the body and is located directly below the diaphragm.
-It is a multilobular organ.
-It has several important functions, only one of.
+The liver is the largest organ in the body.
+Besides, it is located directly below the diaphragm.
+It is also a multilobular organ.
+Furthermore, it has several vital functions, not only one.

 However, several of these functions merit mentioning.
 They are:

 Firstly, hepatic cells produce bile, the yellow to green in colour substance, from cholesterol.
 Secondly, it constitutes of bile salts, bile acids, lipids, and the pigments biliverdin and bilirubin.
-These pigments are products of red blood cell degradation and must remove from the circulatory system.
-If they cannot be removed, the body will develop a pale yellowish tinge to its skin, a condition known as jaundice.
+These pigments are products of red blood cell degradation and must leave the circulatory system.
+If a kind of filter cannot remove them, the body will develop a pale yellowish tinge to its skin, a condition known as jaundice.
 Besides its excretory properties, bile is responsible for the emulsification of fats.
 It also neutralises chyme partially.
-Our digestive system can only absorb fatty acids and glycerol can only absorbe in the presence of bile salts.
-Attached to the underside of the liver is the gall bladder, within which excess bile is stored.
+Our digestive system can only absorb fatty acids and glycerol in the presence of bile salts.
+Attached to the underside of the liver is the gall bladder, which accumulates excess bile.

 We offer colon hydrotherapy with gas-removing, stimulating the liver and gallbladder and soothing and relaxing herbal implants.
 The appointment also includes a comprehensive consultation.